Groups and Events

 Chaotic Families Group

 The Chaotic Families group offers students support for managing difficult family relationships and dynamics.
-Students may find that they resonate with the term “chaotic family” for different reasons, including experiencing significant familial loss or transition, being exposed to abuse, or coming from a family system where individuals suffer from chronic physical or mental illness, including addiction.
+Students may find that they resonate with the term “chaotic family” for different reasons, like experiencing significant familial loss or transition; being exposed to abuse; or coming from a family system where individuals suffer from chronic physical or mental illness, including addiction.
 This group aims to offer a safe space in which students can share experiences, support one another, develop effective communication and boundary-setting skills, and examine the way chaotic family dynamics affect current relationships and sense of self.